 Unfortunately, most people use lazy headlines like this.

 It’s really easy to do because, well, it’s easy.
 And a lot of themes come pre-populated with lazy headlines.
-Lazy headlines don’t really communicating anything – especially if someone’s scrolling.
+Lazy headlines don’t really communicate anything – especially if someone’s scrolling.

 You want your headlines to convey the most important messages, even if a person JUST reads the headlines.